ki13iz/IASC_2P02/README.md

 ## Bio.

 I'm a second year Interactive Arts & Science student at Brock University.
-In my free time, I enjoy taking pictures, making music, and watching movies.
+My specific research area of interest is the digital expression field associated with foundations towards media and art curation, which I wish to specialize in "the gap in between what I have learned from the digital aspect of humanities with the visual components from art electives".In my free time, I enjoy taking pictures, making music, and watching movies.
 For the future, I aspire to be a content creator in digital media.